 Although substantially all of the Company's income from operations is derived from assets employed in foreign countries, virtually all of this income is denominated in U.S. dollars.
 The Company does pay some of its expenses in various foreign currencies.
-For the years ended December 31, 2009, 2008 and 2007, \$15,013 or 38%, \$9,791 or 38% and \$12,491 or 38%, respectively, of the Company's direct container expenses were paid in 17 different foreign currencies for the year ended December 31, 2009 and 15 different foreign currencies for the years ended December 31, 2008 and 2007.
+For the years ended December 31, 2009, 2008 and 2007, \$15,013 or 38%, \$9,791 or 38% and \$12,491 or 38%, respectively, of the Company's direct container expenses were paid in 17 different foreign currencies for the year ended December 31, 2009 and 2007.
 The Company does not hedge these container expenses as there are no significant payments made in any one foreign currency and the Company's contract with the U.S. military contains a provision to protect it from fluctuations in exchange rates for payments made in foreign currencies.